SecKatie/ha-wyzeapi/README.md

     * Switches: https://www.home-assistant.io/integrations/switch/
     * Camera motion sensors: https://www.home-assistant.io/integrations/binary_sensor/

+## Contributing

+* To help with testing please join our Matrix https://matrix.to/#/%23wyzeapi-testers:one.ems.host
+* For development contributions please join our IRC channel #wyzeapi on Libre.Chat

 ## Support

 If you need help with anything then please connect with the community!